 The next IGF event is the The 8th International Conference on Crack Paths (CP2024).
 The Conference will be held in Rimini (Italy) and online in September 10-12, 2024 (https://www.crackpaths.org).

 Advanced Manufacturing and Processing

 Advanced Manufacturing and Surface Treatment

 Structural Integrity and Safety: Experimental and Numerical Perspectives

 SI: Russian mechanics contributions for Structural Integrity

-Editor in Chief and Associate Editors oversee the peer review process for the journal, including evaluating submissions, selecting reviewers and assessing their comments, and making editorial decisions.
-Together with Advisory Editorial Board and the Editorial Board Members, they are involved in the development of journal policies and ethics standards and work to promote Frattura ed Integrità Strutturale to provide resources, support and advice for researchers, especially early reaserchers, in their journey from writing to publishing their scientific papers while at the same time making free public access to scientific research.
+Editor in Chief, Co-Editors in Chief and Section Editors oversee the peer review process for the journal, including evaluating submissions, selecting reviewers and assessing their comments, and making editorial decisions.
+Together with Advisory Editorial Board and the Editorial Board Members, they are involved in the development of journal policies and ethics standards and work to promote Frattura ed Integrità Strutturale to provide resources, support and advice for researchers, especially early researchers, in their journey from writing to publishing their scientific papers while at the same time making free public access to scientific research.